KAZI

 KAZI (88.7 FM) is a listener-supported, non-commercial community radio station in Austin, Texas, United States.
-The transmitter site is located in Southwest Austin and the station has studios in Northeast Austin.
+The transmitter site is located in Southwest Austin and the station has studios in North Austin.
 It is owned by Austin Community Radio, Inc., a Texas non-profit entity founded April 22, 1975.

 History

-John Warfield, PhD (né John Lewis Warfield; 1938–2007), a University of Texas Professor of African-American studies, was the pioneering founder KAZI-FM, a noncommercial radio station aimed at serving the African-American community in Austin.
+John Warfield, PhD (né John Lewis Warfield; 1938–2007), a University of Texas Professor of African-American studies, was the pioneering founder of KAZI-FM, a noncommercial radio station aimed at serving the African-American community in Austin.
 His success came with the help of his wife, Jan (née Jeanette Aycox; 1941–2015), several board members, and a host of volunteers and supporters.
-KAZI debuted on air August 29, 1982, 2 – years ago – broadcasting from a studio on Manor Road.
+KAZI debuted on air August 29, 1982, 2 PM – years ago – broadcasting from a studio on Manor Road.
 Although its mission, before its debut, was to serve African-Americans of Austin, when it finally debuted, its focus had expanded to appeal to Hispanics and a general audience, according to the station's founding manager, Cheryl Anderson Strange (maiden; born 1947).
 Warfield was the founding President.

 The station primarily features an urban contemporary radio format and also plays other styles of music such as R&B, Hip Hop, Gospel, Blues, Soul, Reggae, and Jazz.
 In addition, KAZI provides educational programming, community information, and independent news.